-Short-term pain before long-term gain for 5G has been added to Bookmarks.
+Short-term pain before long-term gain for 5G has been saved

 Short-term pain before long-term gain for 5G